Microsoft 365 Copilot security: Protecting your data and users

 Watch on-demand: Get AI advice from Microsoft and industry experts!
 Learn how to evaluate your organization for AI readiness and ROI.

-Practical AI governance framework for Microsoft 365
+Practical AI security and management framework for Microsoft 365

 To maintain a secure and organized Microsoft 365 environment in the age of AI, you need a forward-thinking approach that goes beyond setup and deployment.
 Here’s how to get your organization ready for Copilot: